Professional edition active

 Initial care of all burn wounds

-• During the first 30 minutes after injury, use room temperature (20 to 25° C) or cold tap-water irrigation, immersion, or compresses to limit the extent of the burn and provide significant pain relief.
-Add ice chips to water or saline to lower the temperature as needed.
-However, avoid immersing burned tissue in ice or ice water because ice immersion increases pain and burn depth and increases the risk of frostbite and, if the burn surface is large, systemic hypothermia.
+• During the first 30 minutes after injury, use room temperature (20 to 25° C) or cold tap-water irrigation, immersion, or compresses to limit the extent of the burn and provide significant pain relief (2).
+Do not immerse burned tissue in ice or ice water because ice immersion increases pain and burn depth and increases the risk of frostbite and, if the burn surface is large, systemic hypothermia.

 • Cover the burn with a moist, sterile dressing soaked in room temperature water or saline.
 The dressing should be kept cool and moist to provide continued pain relief.

-• Give tetanus toxoid-containing vaccine (eg, Td, Tdap) depending on patient's vaccination history (see table Tetanus Prophylaxis in Routine Wound Management
+• Give tetanus toxoid-containing vaccine (eg, Td, Tdap) depending on patient's vaccination history (see table Tetanus Prophylaxis in Routine Wound Management).
+Incompletely immunized patients should also receive tetanus immune globulin 250 units IM.).
+Incompletely immunized patients should also receive tetanus immune globulin 250 units IM.

 Definitive burn wound care